On the Design Fundamentals of Diffusion Models: A Survey: The Forward Process

 Different noise types have been developed based on empirical experiments.
-Inheriting from the denoising score matching \cite{vincent2011connection}, isotropic Gaussian noise is commonly used for its simplicity and compatibility \cite{sohl2015deep,song2019generative,ho2020denoising}.
-Several variants of isotropic Gaussian noise, such as mixture of Gaussian noise \cite{nachmani2021non} and non-isotropic Gaussian noise \cite{voleti2022score}, have also been applied for increased expressiveness.
-When correlation exists in a data sample, e.g. frames of a video, the noise are designed to be correlated as well \cite{ge2023preserve}.
-Additionally, Gamma distribution is another feasible and promising alternative.
-It has one more degree of freedom and fits distributions better \cite{nachmani2021denoising}.
-Soft corruptions can be recognized as a generalized noise for perturbation.
-This type of noise is more than traditional statistical distribution and supports various operators like masking to perturb data \cite{daras2022soft}.
-Such operators also destroy data structures as the aforementioned noise does.
-This greatly extends the expressive power as a wide variety of operators become available \cite{bansal2022cold}.
-Overall, these attempts on alternative types pave the way towards more generalized diffusion models.
-On the other hand, their re-formulations imposed by new noise type may be costly \cite{nachmani2021non}.
-Table \ref{tab:noise_type} visualizes different types of noise.
+Isotropic Gaussian noise \cite{ho2020denoising} is commonly used for its simplicity and compatibility.
+It allows for analytical solutions by taking advantage of the additivity of Gaussian distributions and simplifying the calculation of KL divergence in Eq.~\ref{eq:likelihood_objective}.
+Several variants of isotropic Gaussian noise, such as mixture of Gaussian noise \cite{nachmani2021non} and non-isotropic Gaussian noise \cite{voleti2022score}, have also been applied to consider data structures.
+Correlated noise may be a potential alternative when correlation exists in a data sample, e.g., when frames of a video are considered \cite{ge2023preserve} as correlations, while other video diffusion models usually maintain the default noise type.
+Additionally, noise from other distributions is also explored.
+Gamma distribution \cite{nachmani2021denoising} is another feasible alternative with one more degree of freedom and fits to distributions better.